Cahn History, Family Crest & Coats of Arms

 The surname Cahn was first found in Schleswig-Holstein, where the family contributed greatly to the development of an emerging nation and would later play a large role in the political conflicts of the area.
 The family branched into many houses, many of which acquired estates and manors throughout the surrounding regions, where they played significant roles in the social and political affairs.
 "Kahn" or "Kan" is a north German word meaning "skiff" or "barge."

-Important Dates for the Cahn family
+Early History of the Cahn family

 This web page shows only a small excerpt of our Cahn research.
 Another 101 words (7 lines of text) covering the years 1840, 1377, 1402, 1400, 1402, 1402, 1390, 1402 and 1412 are included under the topic Early Cahn History in all our PDF Extended History products and printed products wherever possible.